ObjectDB ObjectDB

 Step 3: Add a Main Class

-In this step we will add code to the Main class (that was generated with the project) in order to store Point objects in the database and then retrieve them from the database.
-Use copy and paste ... is provided in the Quick Tour chapter of the ObjectDB Manual.
-The next step (and the last in this tutorial) is running the project.
+In this step we will add a main class to the project to store and retrieve Point objects from the database: Right click the tutorial package in the [Package Explorer] window and select New > Class ... of the code can be found in the Quick Tour chapter of the ObjectDB Manual.
+The next (and last) step in this tutorial is running the project.

 Getting Started